 Shihancho Gary Viccars was born in 1946 and began training in Kyokushin Karate in 1968 at the dojo of Bill Paauw in Little Ryrie St, Geelong.
-That dojo produced some very high profile karate-ka including Brian Ellison, Mervyn Nelis (Seido JuKu, now Zenchin) & Peter Volke.
+That dojo produced some very high profile karate-ka including Brian Ellison, Mervyn Nelis (Seido JuKu, now Zenchin) & Peter Volke (now ShinKyokushin).
 Who would have guessed that more than 50 years later Gary would still be training in the same style and that he would rise to be one of the most prominent Kyokushin Karate instructors in Australia and indeed, the World?

 Gary has been teaching Kyokushin Karate since 1970 when he opened his first dojo at Ocean Grove as a green belt.
 He gained Shodan in 1973, Nidan in 1975, Sandan in 1979, and Yondan in 1983 and in 1989 he and Nick Cujic became the first Australians to ever physically undergo a test for Godan.
 In June of 1997 he was graded to Rokudan and became the third highest grade in Australia in Kyokushin Karate in all the various Kyokushin organizations in Australia.

 However he joined the ranks of the truly elite Kyokushin instructors on 7th November 2006 when he passed his examination for Nanadan (7th Dan).
 He was graded by Kancho Yoshikazu Matsushima 9th Dan and Hanshi John Taylor 9th Dan.
 This was the first time in history that a test for 7th Dan was held on Australian soil.
 He remains one of the few people in the World to actually undergo a physical test for 7th Dan.